tytydraco/yessleep/out/The_Thornfield_Mine_operated_for_44_years_without_extracting_a_single_ore_I_know_why.md

 I grabbed Lisa and drove us back to our motel as fast as I could.
 I’ve tried calling for help, but the reception isn’t great here.
 There’s no one at the front desk, and I have a feeling I might not survive the night.

-I’ve spent the last 30 minutes typing up what I remember.
-I’ve been thinking about why they never removed any ore.
-Over 4 decades, and not a single ore mined.
-And I have a theory...
+I’ve spent the last 30 minutes typing up what I remember and I’ve been thinking about why they never removed any ore.

-Do you want to know why?
+Over 4 decades, not a single ore mined or even recorded.
+And I have a theory.

-They were never mining in the first place, they were feeding it.
-But there’s something else that’s bugging me...
+They were never mining in the first place, they were feeding something.

+And after recalling the events of today, I've checked and rechecked the prep we did for this job.

+Each time, I've arrived at the same conclusion.

-I’ve looked over the prep we did for this job, and *there was never anyone named Lisa on the team…*
+*There was never anyone named Lisa on the team…*